 Unable to determine who is responsible for harm

-There may be circumstances where the child protection worker is unable to determine who is responsible for harm.
-In these circumstances safety planning and ongoing assessment must occur to actively manage this uncertainty.
+There may be circumstances where you are unable to determine who is responsible for harm.
+In these circumstances you must initiate safety planning and ongoing assessment to actively manage this uncertainty.

 Considerations for safety planning

 Consider the following when developing a safety plan for allegations of physical abuse cases: